typically representing the Hubzilla Community.

 - Created the Zot Protocol to encrypt all fediverse communications over the wire and expose as little meta-data as possible, while fully supporting Nomadic Identity.

-- Work begins on Red.
-This rewrite uses Free Friendika and Friendica Red as a base.
-Red is considered to be a fork of the MIT licensed versions of Friendika and Friendica.
+This rewrite uses Free Friendika as a base.2 Red is considered to be a fork of the MIT licensed version of Friendika/Friendica.3

 - Federated/connected the fediverse and WordPress (posts and comments in both directions).

-- The Friendika project split into two, with an MIT Licensed version and an AGPL licensed version.
-The MIT licensed version was briefly called Free Friendika, and the AGPL version continued to use the name Friendika.*
+The Friendika project split into two, with an MIT Licensed version and an AGPL licensed version.
+The MIT licensed version was initially called Free Friendika, and the AGPL version continued to use the name Friendika.2

 - Brought Facebook (unwillingly) into the fediverse.
 Shout-out to Tobias for helping with Twitter.